mihaildono/padawan-project/padawan/css.md

 # Introduction
-A webpage is constructed of 3 main elements:
-1. CSS(Cascading Style Sheets)
-2. HTML(HyperText Markup Language)
-3. JS(Javascript)

-HTML is responsible for the layout of the page.
-CSS is responsible for styling of the layout.
-JS is responsible for what happens when the user interacts with the page.

 Previously we learned how create some kind simple of logical behavior, now we will learn how to visually create static webpages.